lowdefy/blocks-aggrid/README.md

 ##### All Blocks

 - `onCellClick`: Trigger event when a cell is clicked and pass the following to `_event`:
+  - `cell: object`: Cell data object.
+  - `colId: string`: Column id of the clicked cell.
+  - `index: number`: Data index of the clicked row as per provided data array.
   - `row: object`: Row data object.
-  - `cell: object`: Cell data object.
+  - `rowIndex: number`: List index of the clicked row, changes with data sorting or filtering.
   - `selected: object[]`: List of selected row objects.
-  - `rowIndex: number`: List index of the clicked row.
-  - `colId: string`: Column id of the clicked cell.
 - `onFilterChanged`: Trigger event when the filter changes and pass the following to `_event`:
   - `rows: object[]`: List of row objects matched by the filter.
 - `onRowClick`: Trigger event when a row is clicked and pass the following to `_event`:
+  - `index: number`: Data index of the clicked row as per provided data array.
   - `row: object`: Row data object.
+  - `rowIndex: number`: List index of the clicked row, changes with data sorting or filtering.
   - `selected: object[]`: List of selected row objects.
-  - `rowIndex: number`: List index of the clicked row.
 - `onRowSelected`: Trigger event when a row is selected and pass the following to `_event`:
+  - `index: number`: Data index of the clicked row as per provided data array.
   - `row: object`: Row data object.
+  - `rowIndex: number`: List index of the clicked row, changes with data sorting or filtering.
   - `selected: object[]`: List of selected row objects.
-  - `rowIndex: number`: List index of the clicked row.
 - `onSelectionChanged`: Triggered when the selected rows is changed and pass the following to `_event`:
   - `selected: object[]`: List of selected row objects.